Carrie

 A

 Today’s vanity publisher can be a wonderful aid to the self-publishing author.
-This topic covers all aspects of working with a publisher using The Gregath Publishing Company as an example.
+This topic covers all aspects of working with a publisher using Gregath Company, Inc. as an example.

 Format